 Because of Texas's humid sub-tropical to semi-arid conditions, drought is a regular but unpredictable occurrence in the state.
 However, because of natural variations in climate and precipitation sources, it is rare for all of Texas to be deficient in moisture at the same time.
-Single season droughts over some portion of the state are quite common.
+Single-season droughts over some portions of the state are quite common.
 From 1950 to 1957, Texas experienced the most severe drought in recorded history.
 By the time the drought ended, 244 of Texas' 254 counties had been declared federal disaster areas.
 In 2011, Texas experienced its most intense single-year drought in recorded history.

 Droughts occur regularly in South Texas and are a normal condition.
 However, they can vary greatly in their intensity and duration.
 The entire HMP update area is at risk to drought conditions.
 Drought is one of the few hazards that has the potential to directly or indirectly impact every person in the participating communities as well as adversely affect the local economy.
-Table 10-2 lists past drought events for Wharton County and the participating communities in this HMP update.
+A total of 9 drought events occurred within 50 miles of Wharton County from 1950 to 2010.
+Table 10-2 lists notable past drought events for Wharton County and the participating communities in this HMP update.